DeweyReed/ClipboardCleaner/README.md

 However, ClipboardCleaner can't protect your passwords from being got by any app(after all it's a security hole).
 But it gives you some ways to check and clean your clipboard.

-Fortunatelly, newer Android versions use AutoFill or other mechanism to handle sensitive info.
+Fortunately, newer Android versions use AutoFill or other mechanism to handle sensitive info.

 ## Known issues and TODOs

-1. Xposed support(I'm not good at this one.
+1. XPosed support(I'm not good at this one.
 Waiting for someone who knows about it)

 ## Update